-I recently read an article that celebrated a high-tech company that decided to give its employees the great benefit of unlimited number of vacation days.
-The company leaders expect this move to lead to better results for the company.
+I recently read an article that celebrated a high-tech company that decided to give its employees the great benefit of an unlimited number of vacation days.
+And the company leaders expect this move to lead to better results for the company.

-I too applaud this move, and believe that it will lead to better performance and results.
-But not necessarily because more vacation days will improve the well-being of company employees, and reduce their level of stress.
-Clearly those benefits can be expected.
-And yet, I believe that the key factor in the long-term improvement of the company’s performance will be greater trust.
+I also applaud this move and believe that it will lead to better performance and results.
+And yet, not necessarily because more vacation days will improve the well-being of company employees, and reduce their level of stress.
+While clearly, the company can expect those benefits.
+In addition, I believe that the key factor in the long-term improvement of the company’s performance will be greater trust.

-Letting employees take unlimited vacation days sends a strong message: we trust you.
-Also, the same can be said for flextime, telecommuting, and any other leadership tool that can build trust.
+Because letting employees take unlimited vacation days sends a strong message: we trust you.
+Also, the same is true for flextime, telecommuting, and any other leadership tool that can build trust.

 Trust is the glue of life